Home Care Assistance Packages: Everything you need to know

 - pay your rent or mortgage

-- buy your groceries
+- buy your groceries or meals

 - pay for holidays

 - buy home appliances or fixtures

 - pay your Basic Daily Care fee (if applicable) or Income Tested Fee (if applicable)

 Home Care Packages are provided at 4 different levels, and each is assigned a budget by the Federal Government.